donalhill/fcc_python_tools/README.md

 jupyter notebook
 ```
 from the main project folder.
 This will open a file browser for the project.
 You can navigate to the `examples` folder, and click on `combine_particles.ipynb` for example to launch the example for particle combination.

+You can also navigate to the `examples` folder on GitHub, and click on one of the notebooks.
+This will load the notebook and execute it in your browser, showing the results.